About the Commissioner

 - Leading a national investigation of life insurance companies and secured payment of hundreds of millions in unpaid benefits and strict business reforms to ensure companies end decades-long practice of improperly holding onto life insurance benefits;

 - Established first in the nation insurance diversity initiative increasing procurement from diverse suppliers by $587 million.

 The Daily Journal, the state's largest legal newspaper, in 2011 named him one of California's Top 100 Lawyers.
 The Greenlining Institute gave Jones their "2012 Big Heart Award" for his work promoting insurance industry diversity.
 Jones received the 2012 Distinguished Advocate Award from Autism Speaks.

 Jones served in the California State Assembly from 2004 through 2010, where he chaired the Assembly Health Committee, the Assembly Judiciary Committee and the Budget Subcommittee on Health and Human Services.
 Named "Consumer Champion" by the California Consumer Federation, Jones was also awarded the "Leadership Award" by the Western Center on Law and Poverty.
 Planned Parenthood, Environment California, the Urban League, Preschool California and CalPIRG have all honored his work.
 Capitol Weekly named Jones California's "most effective legislator" other than the Assembly Speaker and the Senate President Pro Tempore.
-The American Psychiatric Association awarded Jones its prestigious Jacob K. Javits Public Service Award in 2015 for his work advancing mental health parity.
+The American Psychiatric Association awarded Jones its prestigious Jacob K. Javits Public Service Award in 2015 for his work on mental health parity.
 In addition, Jones received the Phillip Burton Award for Courage from the Orange County Labor Federation on April 23, 2015.